ptdriscoll/get-video-image/README.md

 # Get an image from a PBS or YouTube video

-This is an application to get images by using URLS for videos hosted on either video.klrn.org, video.pbs.org or youtube.com.
+This is an application to get images by using URLS for videos hosted on either video.klrn.org, video.pbs.org, youtube.com or youtu.be.

 ![KLRN.org get-image page](images/get-image-after.jpg)